 - Why Too Little Sunscreen Is a Problem

 - Things to Be Aware of with SPF

 - Other Reasons Why You Might Not Be Protected

 Your skin is the largest organ in your body, and it is directly exposed to the sun’s ultraviolet (UV) rays, so it is important to do what you can to shield against damage.1 Sunscreen can help, but for the most part, people do not apply enough–far less than they need to get the protection advertised on the label–and they forget to reapply.

 The recommended dose of sunscreen is 2 milligrams per square centimeter of exposed skin.
 You don’t need to memorize that, but at this concentration, that means the average adult needs a little more than a ½ teaspoon (3mL) to cover their face and neck, and 6 or 7 teaspoons (33mL) to cover their entire body.
 That can be hard to wrap your brain around, so healthcare providers developed the so-called teaspoon rule.2,3

 – Each leg

-Even this rule was hard for people to follow, and most people ended up applying much less sunscreen than this.4 Studies have found that people typically use just 0.5mg/cm2, or ¼ of what they should.2,3,5
+Even this rule was hard for people to follow, and most people ended up applying much less sunscreen than this.4 Studies have found that people typically use just ¼ (0.5mg/cm) of what they should.2,3,5

 As a result, healthcare providers revised this rule to make it easier for people to remember.
-I know, by now you're probably like, just tell me how much to use!
-But it's good to hear it a few times and hear the history behind it so it really sinks in.
-Ok, let's keep going with the modified teaspoon rule now.
+I know, by now you’re probably like, just tell me how much to use!
+But it’s good to hear it a few times, and hear the history behind it so it really sinks in.

 The Modified Teaspoon Rule